thin-edge/thin-edge.io/docs/src/references/tedge-configuration-management.md

 tedge mqtt sub 'te/device/main///cmd/config_update/+'
 ```

-When a new config update command with the ID "1234" is published for the device named "example" by another component,
+To start a new config update with the ID "1234" on the device named "example", a component has to publish the following message over MQTT:
-it appears as below.

 ```sh te2mqtt
 tedge mqtt pub -r 'te/device/main///cmd/config_update/1234' '{